 HBAS Local Chapter President

 HBAS local chapter presidents bring together the Harvard black alumni in their individual cities.
 As local chapter president, you will take the lead on organizing local events (ideally at least one per season), develop a relationship with your local Harvard Club, communicate regularly with the Alumni Affairs Chair and the National Board and serve as a liaison between Harvard alums in your city and the National Board.
-The position of HBAS Local Chapter President in Washington, D.C., L.A., and South Florida are filled.
+The position of HBAS Local Chapter President in NYC, Washington, D.C., L.A., and South Florida are filled.
 We are looking for HBAS Local Chapter Presidents in all other cities with a critical mass of Harvard black alums.